ThePacielloGroup/cupper/content/patterns/writing/project-structure.md

 +++
 ```

 This title is what labels the subsection in the navigation, *not* the folder name (`/popups`, in this case).
-In **Infusion**'s documentation, "Writing" and "Media", and "Coding" are subsection titles.
 For each subfolder you create, you must also create one of these `_index.md` files.
 The `/patterns` folder itself does not need one, however.

 {{% note %}}
 **Infusion** does not currently support _sub_-subsections.
 You can only create child folders under `/patterns`.